Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/role-assignments/README.md

 The module requires the following required input parameters.

-All templates require an input for `parAssigneeObjectId` and this value is dependent on the Service Principal Type:
+All templates require an input for `parAssigneeObjectId` and this value is dependent on the Service Principal type.
+Azure CLI and PowerShell commands can be executed to identify the correct `object id`.
+Examples:

 **Azure CLI**
 ```bash